-The United States is a nation of immigrants and refugees, yet we always seem to fear who is coming next.
+The United States is a nation of immigrants and refugees, yet we always seem to fear who is coming next (read more here).
 The image of immigration has been increasingly damaged by politicians and the media.
 As a musical trio that is 2/3rds immigrant, Voci Angelica wants to use its artistic platform to tell a more comprehensive story of immigration, giving faces and names to this diverse group of people.

 Voci Angelica Trio’s newest project, Immigrant Voices, will be a devised music and theater production that tells the stories of US immigrants.
 The trio will interview 25 people from different countries and generations about how and why they came to the United States, creating a theatrical performance based on their narratives.
 Traditional folk music from the interviewee’s countries of origin as well as video excerpts from their interviews will be incorporated into the work.